grove/exmeso/README.md

     // Get a merge iterator over the sorted chunks.
 This will return the
     // objects in sorted order.
 Note that the sorted chunks will be deleted
-    // when the MergeIterator is closed if 'cleanup' is set to true.
+    // when the CloseableIterator is closed if 'cleanup' is set to true.
-    MergeIterator<ObjectNode> sorted = sort.mergeSortedChunks(sortedChunks);
+    CloseableIterator<ObjectNode> sorted = sort.mergeSortedChunks(sortedChunks);
     try {
         OutputStream output = new FileOutputStream(outputFile);
         try {